-- Make sure the skier is wearing a U.S. Coast Guard–approved PFD designed for water-skiing.
-Keep in mind that ski belts are not U.S. Coast Guard–approved.
+- Make sure the skier is wearing a PFD that is approved by the U.S. Coast Guard (USCG) and designed for water-skiing.
+Keep in mind that ski belts are not USCG–approved.
 A PFD with a high-impact rating is recommended.

 - Be familiar with the area and aware of any hazards such as shallow water, rocks, or bridge pilings in the water.

 - Make sure the tow lines are of the same length if towing multiple skiers.

 - Never tow a skier at night.
 It is both hazardous and illegal.